static-archives/Hyperion-Injector/README.md

 the update function MUST be called in a while loop, immediately after calling inject.
 It sustains the bypass as long as rhe process is open by updating the IC of the process. <br>

 # PLEASE NOTE:
-# You MUST run as ADMIN, whether its hyperion_injector.exe or your own compiled exe using this api.
-Admin rights are required to modify certain properties of another process
+# You MUST run as ADMIN
+Whether its hyperion_injector.exe or your own compiled exe using this api, admin rights are required for the api to work.